 We foster new connections through collaborative content

 The COVID-19 pandemic is revolutionizing the landscape of worldwide medical care and research.
 In that context, most scientists and clinicians involved in digestive diseases are changing their daily routine.
 Moreover, digestive diseases are influenced, directly or indirectly by the infection, and most professionals are focussing now on COVID-19.

 In this situation, it is essential to gather European researchers in digestive health, and to establish new ways of transnational collaboration.

 - Researchers can register and advertise their studies to recruit centres and participants.

 - All interested scientists/physicians can get in touch with the PI and get involved in the study.

 How to participate

 If you are looking for partners to collaborate, please give us details on your study and your contact by completing the UEG Research switchboard form.
-This will allow to advertise your study on COVID-19 and recruit centres and participants.

 The study and contact details will be available on this page so that colleagues can get in touch with you.
 The database will be updated weekly.